sunghlin/temp.sunghlin.github.io/_posts/2019-04-22-Change-the-Timezone-of-Docker-Container.md

 RUN sudo dpkg-reconfigure -f noninteractive tzdata
 ```

 However, this mechanism assumes tzdata assumes that your system does not have setup `/etc/localtime`, and will read the config from `/etc/timezone`.
-If you like me, who might want to source from pre-build container, this trick might not work well because `tzdata` will also check `/etc/localtime` first.
-In my situation, NGC container always has its localtime set to UTC, so I cannot change the timezone successfully.
+If you like me, who might want to source from pre-build container, this trick might not work well because `tzdata` will check and use `/etc/localtime` first.
+In my situation, NGC container always has its `/etc/localtime` set to UTC, so I cannot change the timezone successfully.

-So, there are two solutions for this:
+There are two solutions for this issue:

 ### (Option 1) Delete `/etc/localtime` first